100 tales of extraordinary women - the most highly supported original book ever in the history of crowdfunding.

 The stunning sequel to the worldwide phenomenon Me Before You.

 ‘I would like to die on Mars, just not on impact.’ – Elon Musk

 The story of Jelena Dokic, in her words

 For readers of Atul Gawande’s Being Mortal and Henry Marsh’s Do No Harm, an unforgettably powerful and heart-breaking book about how to live.

 Book 4 in the phenomenally successful Diary of a Wimpy Kid series by Jeff Kinney.

-It’s been five years since Turia Pitt made headlines for having barely survived her ordeal in the desert.
-And in that time, she has become one of the most inspirational women in Australia.
+In 2011 Turia Pitt made headlines for having barely survived a terrible bushfire in the desert.
+She is now one of the most inspirational women in Australia.

 The BFG is a nice and jumbly giant.
 In fact, he is the only big friendly giant in Giant Country.

 Phiz-whizzing new branding for the brilliant Roald Dahl plays!